datumtechs/datum-network-deploy/README_EN.md

  ![inside organization][单个MetisNode的内部各服务网络拓扑]

-For each service in the closed beta test of MetisNode, there are such role services as admin, via, carrier, fighter(data), fighter(compute), and consul.
-Admin, carrier, via, and fighter all have their information automatically registered to consul, and each internal service discovers each other through other internal service information in consul.
+For each service in the closed beta test of MetisNode, there are such role services as admin, Glacier2, IceGrid, carrier, fighter(data), fighter(compute), and consul.
+Admin, carrier, Glacier2, IceGrid, and fighter all have their information automatically registered to consul, and each internal service discovers each other through other internal service information in consul.
 The specific functions of each service within the organization are as follows:

-**via node**: The task message gateway for the entire organization.
-An organization can deploy (only) one gateway.
-The via service provides the only extranet port (the intranet and the extranet share the same port) when the organization and the outside perform multi-party assistance tasks.
+**ice_via node**: The ICE VIA nodes include Glacier2 and IceGrid services.
+Glacier2 can be used as a router, with the function of penetrating the firewall, and forwarding client requests to the server through Glacier2; IceGrid can be used as a registrar to register server-related information and services with IceGrid services; Glacier2 services and IceGrid services provide organizational and external The only external network port for multi-party assistance tasks (the internal and external network ports are the same).

 **carrier node**: It provides task scheduling services for the entire organization.
 An organization can deploy (only) one scheduling service.
 Carrier acts as the brain of the entire MetisNode and is responsible for task scheduling, resource service scheduling, metadata and internal resource information management within the organization, as well as data synchronization, p2p, etc.